stefonarch/lxqt-sway/README.md

 ## Install

-You need install LXQt and [yatbfw](https://github.com/selairi/yatbfw) toolbar.
+You need to install LXQt, sway and [yatbfw](https://github.com/selairi/yatbfw) toolbar.
 Then run:

 ```
 mkdir build